Religious debates over the Harry Potter series: Christian allegories in Deathly Hallows

-Deathly Hallows begins with a pair of epigraphs, one by Quaker leader William Penn and one from Aeschylus' The Libation Bearers.
-"I really enjoyed choosing those two quotations because one is pagan, of course, and one is from a Christian tradition", Rowling said.
+Deathly Hallows begins with a pair of epigraphs, one by Quaker leader William Penn and one from Aeschylus's The Libation Bearers.
+"I really enjoyed choosing those two quotations because one is pagan, of course, and one is from a Christian tradition.", Rowling said.
 "I'd known it was going to be those two passages since 'Chamber' was published.
 I always knew [that] if I could use them at the beginning of book seven then I'd cued up the ending perfectly.
 If they were relevant, then I went where I needed to go.
 They just say it all to me, they really do."

-Raymond Keating also outlines several Christian themes of the last book in an article in Newsday, concluding that "It's possible to read Lord of the Rings and Narnia without recognizing the religious aspects.
+Raymond Keating also outlines several Christian themes of the last book in an article in Newsday, concluding that: "It's possible to read Lord of the Rings and Narnia without recognizing the religious aspects.
 That's even more so the case with Harry Potter.
-But Christian themes are there nonetheless".
-Christian commentator Jerry Bowyer says of Rowling's "fundamentalist bashers", "So much of the religious right failed to see the Christianity in the Potter novels because it knows so little Christianity itself [...]
+But Christian themes are there nonetheless."
+Christian commentator Jerry Bowyer says of Rowling's "fundamentalist bashers", "So much of the religious right failed to see the Christianity in the Potter novels because it knows so little Christianity itself [...].
 The gospel stories themselves, the various metaphors and figures of the Law and the Prophets, and their echoes down through the past two millennia of Christian literature and art are largely unknown to vast swaths of American Christendom."
-As regards Rowling's belief that discussing her faith would spoil the books, Bowyer says, "For once, I disagree with her: I don't think [the bashers] would have guessed the ending.
+Regarding Rowling's belief that discussing her faith would spoil the books, Bowyer says: "For once, I disagree with her: I don't think [the bashers] would have guessed the ending.
 Most of them can't recognise the ending of the story even after it's been told."

 In her appraisal of the series, The Mystery of Harry Potter: A Catholic Family Guide, author Nancy Carpentier Brown writes:

 After burying the remains of Mad-Eye Moody, Harry "marked the spot by gouging a small cross in the bark with his wand."
 Now, if they were true Wiccans, wouldn't he have gouged a pentagram?
-When Harry finally has the chance to face Voldemort (Tom Riddle) and possibly kill him, Harry pauses and offers Voldemort a chance, saying, "Show some remorse." ...
+When Harry finally has the chance to face Voldemort (Tom Riddle) and possibly kill him, Harry pauses and offers Voldemort a chance, saying, "Show some remorse." [...]
 Giving a person a chance to redeem themselves, to begin to realise your own sins, by showing remorse, shows a Christian theme to the story.